DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 05 - Threat Actors, Vectors, and Intelligence Sources.md

 🟢 **Authorized**

 **White hat hackers**, often referred to as **ethical hackers**, are individuals who utilize their hacking skills for legitimate purposes.
-They are often employed as **security consultants** to identify vulnerabilities and perform **penetration tests** in a system, among many other security-related activities.
+They are often employed as **security consultants** to identify vulnerabilities and perform **penetration tests** in a system, among many other security-related activities.<br>
 These authorized hackers employ the same tools and techniques as malicious hackers (**threat actors**), but with a significant difference - they operate with the explicit permission of the organizations.
 Their primary aim is to understand the **system's weaknesses** and devise strategies to address them, thereby improving the system's security posture.
 This approach allows organizations to proactively defend against potential cyber threats.

 🟢 **Unauthorized**